Haru0401/guvi-task/README.md

 - **Additional pointers:** Risk factors, prevention, and treatment

 The generated blog content might include an introduction, key points on risk factors, prevention methods, and treatment options, all structured in a coherent format.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or additional features, please feel free to submit a pull request or open an issue.